Japan Has Created the First Artificial Womb

 What happens if an artificial womb is hacked?
 Or fails?

-These questions sound like science fiction.
-But the moment you replace a human uterus with a programmable device, the framework of law, morality, and safety shifts.
+While it is most likely too early to ask these questions, the moment you replace a human uterus with a programmable device, the framework of law, morality, and safety shifts.

 And let’s not forget: reproductive injustice already exists.
 If artificial wombs become expensive, patented, and privatized, will only the wealthy have access to risk-free birth?

-Technology changes biology.
-But ethics?
 That’s the hard part.

 Related Reads